Article Category - "Pilates & Fitness"

 In addition, this class will suit just about any fitness level.… Read more

-When Joseph Pilates wrote ‘Return to Life through Contrology’, he picked 34 exercise to create a sequence that moves, stretches, strengthens, and massages the entire body.
-These exercises remained at the heart of his comprehensive method.
+When Joe Pilates wrote ‘Return to Life through Contrology’, he picked 34 exercise to create a sequence that moves, lengthens, strengthens, and massages the entire body in full 3D.
+These exercises have remained at the heart of his comprehensive method.

 Cheese or tulips?
 Swimming or cycling ?
 Bruce Lee or Rudolf Nureyev?What’s the difference?